Thermonuclear weapon

-Thermonuclear weapons were thought possible since 1941 and received basic research during the Manhattan Project.
+Thermonuclear weapons were thought possible in 1941 and were the subject of basic research during the Manhattan Project.
 The first Soviet nuclear test triggered an all-out pursuit of a thermonuclear weapon in the US, despite initial opposition by many former Manhattan Project scientists.
 The Teller-Ulam configuration, named for its chief contributors, Edward Teller and Stanisław Ulam, was outlined in 1951, with contribution from John von Neumann.
 Operation Greenhouse investigated thermonuclear reactions before the full-scale Mike test.

-Multi-stage devices were later developed and tested, largely independently, (Note: Rudimentary theory and designs were transferred between US and UK scientists during the Manhattan Project, from the US to USSR via atomic spies, and from the USSR to China until 1960.
+Multi-stage devices were later developed and tested, largely independently, (Note: Rudimentary theory and designs were transferred between US and UK scientists during the Manhattan Project, from the US to the USSR via atomic spies, and from the USSR to China until 1960.
 The UK provided very limited information to France in 1967.
-See history) by the Soviet Union (1955), the United Kingdom (1957), China (1966), and France (1968).
+See Thermonuclear weapon § History.) by the Soviet Union (1955), the United Kingdom (1957), China (1966), and France (1968).
 There is not enough public information to determine whether India, Israel, or North Korea possess multi-stage weapons.
 Pakistan is not considered to have developed them.
 After the 1991 collapse of the Soviet Union, Ukraine, Belarus, and Kazakhstan became the first and only countries to relinquish their thermonuclear weapons, although these had never left the operational control of Russian forces.
 Following the 1996 Comprehensive Nuclear-Test-Ban Treaty, most countries with thermonuclear weapons maintain their stockpiles and expertise using computer simulations, hydrodynamic testing, warhead surveillance, and inertial confinement fusion experiments.

 Thermonuclear weapons are the only artificial source of explosions above one megaton TNT.
-The Tsar Bomba was the most powerful bomb ever detonated at 50 megatons TNT.
+The Tsar Bomba was the most powerful bomb ever detonated at 50 MtonTNT, despite the uranium tamper being replaced with lead to reduce radioactive fallout.
 As they are the most efficient design for yields above 50 ktonTNT, and with decreased relevance of tactical nuclear weapons, virtually all nuclear weapons deployed by the five recognized nuclear-weapons states today are thermonuclear.
 Their development dominated the Cold War's nuclear arms race.
 Their destructiveness and ability to miniaturize high yields, such as in MIRV warheads, defines nuclear deterrence and mutual assured destruction.
 Extensions of thermonuclear weapon design include clean bombs with marginal fallout and neutron bombs with enhanced penetrating radiation.
 Nonetheless, most thermonuclear weapons designed, including all current US and UK nuclear warheads, derive most of their energy from fast fission, causing high fallout.